HumaRobotics/ros-indigo-poppy-pkg/README.md

 This package contains:
 - one Python scripts that create a PoppyHumanoid object and exposes the motors registers values and the primitives
+- one script to use ROS over network through Rest API:

 ###To install: ###